Easy Very Low Power BLE in Arduino

 First solder the SMD components, then mount the SKYLAB SKB369 board

 Almost all the components are surface mount devices (SMD).
 The capacitors and IC's can be difficult to solder by hand.
-The suggested method is to hold the PCB in a vice and apply a small amount of solder paste to the pads and place the SMD components, except for the SKB369 board on the PCB.
+The suggested method is to hold the PCB in a vice and apply a small amount of solder paste to the pads and place the SMD components, except for the SKB369 board, on the PCB.
 Then using a heat gun, apply heat to the underside of the PCB until the solder paste melts and then do a quick pass over the top of the board being careful not to blow the components off.
 Finally touch up the components with a small tip soldering iron.
 Be careful with the capacitors and resistor as it is easy to melt both ends and have the component come loose while soldering one end.

+The completed Revision 2 PCB.
 Note the Gnd link wire from the CLK to GND in the finished part.
 This is installed AFTER programming to prevent noise on the CLK input from triggering the nRF52 chip into a high current debug mode.

 Connect the Temperature/Humidity board to the Programmer described in Part 1 as shown below.

 With the solar cells covered and batteries unplugged, Vin and Gnd are connected to the programmer's Vdd and Gnd (the Red and Black leads) and the SWCLK and SWDIO are connect to the Clk and SIO of the programmer header board (the Blue and Purple leads)

 From Nordic Semi – Debug and Trace page

 DAP - Debug Access Port.
 An external debugger can access the device via the DAP.
 The DAP implements a standard ARM® CoreSight™ Serial Wire Debug Port (SW-DP).
 The SW-DP implements the Serial Wire Debug protocol (SWD) that is a two-pin serial interface, SWDCLK and SWDIO